dddrrreee/cs240lx-23spr/labs/11-i2s-microphone/README.md

-    As discussed before, many devices are not simple switches or LEDs where we can immediately start using their values or controlling them after powerup.
+    As discussed before, many devices are not simple switches or LEDs where we can immediately start using their values or controlling them after power-up.
 The more complex the device the more work it may well need to do before it is in a clean, initialized state.

   - Output date is 18 bits of precision (page 3).
 If the i2s master